Vol. 04 · Issue 14 · APR 2026

 Keep cables short.
 Every foot of cable adds capacitance, which rolls off high end.
 Use the shortest cables that reach comfortably.
 If you need a long run, use a buffer or active cable.

 Label everything.
-Four cables going between two units gets confusing fast, especially when troubleshooting at a gig.
+Four cables going between two units gets confusing fast — especially when troubleshooting at a gig under red stage lights with the drummer soundchecking behind you.
 Use colored tape or labeled cable tags so you can instantly identify which cable goes where.

 Build a dedicated 4CM preset.
-Don't try to modify a direct preset for 4CM.
+Do not try to modify a direct preset for 4CM.
 Start from scratch with no amp or cab blocks, insert the FX Loop block, and build around it.
 Save it as a template you can duplicate.

 Test with headphones first.
-Before connecting to your amp, set up the Helix or QC with headphones and verify that the signal chain is working correctly.
+Before connecting to your amp, set up the Helix or QC with headphones and verify the signal chain works correctly.
 Make sure the FX Loop block is passing audio and that your pre and post effects are in the right positions.

 Set your amp's effects loop to series, not parallel.
 Some amps let you choose between series and parallel effects loops.
 For 4CM, you want series — the entire signal passes through the loop.
 Parallel loops blend the dry and wet signals, which can cause phase issues and volume inconsistencies when using 4CM.